 Eurodita’s Glulam vs Solid Log Range

-Eurodita manufactures both product types from Kaunas, Lithuania, with independently tested and FSC-certified timber throughout.
-Wall thickness options:
+Eurodita manufactures both product types from Kaunas, Lithuania, using FSC-certified northern European spruce.
+Wall thickness options are specified by product line:

 Frequently Asked Questions